Loading...

 BaseSpace Clarity LIMS can operate with many different forms of file servers – HTTP, HTTPS, FTP, and SFTP access are all supported.

 It is your responsibility to set up this access.
-For HTTP, you may be interested in httpd or HFS for HTTP file serving.
+For HTTP, you may be interested in or for HTTP file serving.

 To track a new remote filestore, Clarity LIMS requires four database properties: directory, host, port, and scheme.